Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Declaring a function `inline` has two additional effects:

-- It allows type parameters of the function to be declared `reified`, making them [runtime-available][Runtime-available types] and allowing usage of specific expressions involving these parameters, such as [type checks][Type-checking expression] and [class literals][Class literals].
+- It allows type parameters of the function to be declared `reified`, making them [runtime-available][Runtime-available types] and allowing usage of specific expressions involving these parameters, such as [type checks][Type-checking expressions] and [class literals][Class literals].
   Calling such a function is only allowed in a context where a particular type argument provided for this type parameter is also a runtime-available type.
 - Any parameter of this function of a [function type][Function types] is treated as *inlined* parameter unless it has one of two special modifiers: `crossinline` or `noinline`.
   If a particular argument corresponding to inline parameter is a [lambda literal][Lambda literals], this lambda literal is considered *inlined* and, in particular, affects the way the [return expressions][Return expressions] are handled in its body.
 See the corresponding section for details.